Top Cat: United Kingdom

 "Top Cat" premiered on the BBC Television Service (now BBC One) on May 16, 1962, under its original name but after only four weeks was renamed The Boss Cat on June 13, 1962.
-This was shortened on 22 February 1967 to Boss Cat.
+This was shortened on February 22, 1967, to Boss Cat.
 This rapid name change was made because Top Cat was also the name of a then-popular British brand of cat food, and the cartoon was aired on the BBC which does not carry advertising.
-The dialogue and theme tune still referred to the character by his original name, but a small cut was made at the climax of the opening credits (resulting in a slight jump in the film) and a title card carrying the revised title inserted before the episode proper.
-Similarly, the Top Cat name was edited from the final section of the show's closing credits, causing another slight jump (as Top Cat is putting on his eyeshades and readying himself for sleep in his trash can).
-The BBC run comprised only 26 of the original 30 episodes, with notable omissions including Choo-Choo Goes Ga-Ga, with its repeated scenes of Choo-Choo attempting suicide.
-This 26-episode selection was repeated on the BBC from 1962 to 1989.
+The dialogue and theme tune still referred to the character by his original name.

 Despite the show being renamed Boss Cat, the character's name was unchanged as Top Cat or the initials "TC".
-The Boss Cat title card was last used for a repeat run in 1989; by the time the series was next aired, in 1999, the Top Cat pet food brand had been discontinued in the United Kingdom, allowing the original US title sequence to be used.
-This continues to be the case in contemporary showings on satellite station Boomerang and BBC Two.
+The Boss Cat title card was last used for a repeat run in summer 1989; From that point onwards the original US title sequence was used in full.

 In 2016, the characters from the show (all the cats and Officer Dibble) were used as part of a set of television commercials for the British bank Halifax.